kbrakke/the-mythic-age/src/pages/weapons/manticore-weapons.md

 Once per turn, when you hit a creature with an attack using this magic weapon, you can wound the target.
 At the start of each of the wounded creature's turns, it takes 1d4 necrotic damage for each time you've wounded it, and it can then make a Constitution saving throw, ending the effect of all such wounds on itself on a success.
 Alternatively, the wounded creature, or a creature within 5 feet of it, can use an action to make a Wisdom (Medicine) check, ending the effect of such wounds on it on a success.

-### Minor Infusion - Gnashing Teeth
+### Basic Infusion - Gnashing Teeth
-A Minor manticore weapon gains an additional ability based it's weapon type.
+A manticore weapon gains an additional ability based it's weapon type.

 #### Shotel & Gladus
 ***Deep Wounds.*** The damage die per wound increases to 1d6.